djpicard/terraform-cloud-sample-repo/TESTS.md

 ### problem statement
 no possibility of keeping the Terraform backend configuration DRY across all our environments (S3 state bucket, region, DynamoDB table etc): for every sub-component (EKS, S3, IAM, MSK etc) of our infrastructure we had to redefine the Terraform backend configuration over and over again.
 More sub-components, and more pain for our SRE team.
 Terragrunt solves this issue by using the path_relative_to_include() function to figure out the current directory.

+### solution statement
+Not sure what they were trying to accomplish.
+This sounds like they wanted to deploy each module independently and not as one big environment.
+The way I have always deployed terraform is to create a bunch of modules then have a main.tf that calls every module.
+All of the state is stored in a single location and then if a resource needs to be updated/fixed you would taint that part of the state.
+I don't see the benefit for storing each module in their own state file when terraform allows you easy access to update your state for specific parts of your environment.
+This feels like a pre v0.11 issue where state management was not as good.

 ## global plan
 ### problem statement
 when the Terraform code grows significantly enough, it must be organised into folders.
 Terraform has no way of running a global plan or apply command across all those folders.
 Terragrunt has a plan-all and apply-all to make it easier to run the Terraform code across all folders.

+### solution statement
+Terragrunt does work better here.
+The best solution for this is to run each environment in their own workspace then parallelize the runners based upon the workspace being used.
+Spacelift.io allows for parallel runs, experimentation with GHA would be needed.